Navisense/poeminv/README.md

 be a key in `poeminv.VALID_SHIP_TYPE_SIZE_UNITS`, which is a dictionary mapping ship types to valid `size_unit`s for that ship type.

+You can specify additional keys that can be used in match configs via `Criterion.register_name()`.

 Criteria can be specified in different ways:

 - a constant, in which case the criterion matches if values are equal